Company Incorporation Singapore

 - If you are operating your company from outside Singapore, you don’t need to have a pass or working visa.
-However, you will need to find a local director to fulfil the minimum ‘one resident director’ requirement.
+However, you will need to find a local director to fulfill the minimum ‘one resident director requirement.

 - All Singapore company incorporation and work permit formalities can be handled without you having to physically visit Singapore – unless you intend to open a bank account at a Singapore-based bank.

-A properly structured Private Limited company enjoys tax efficiencies and little limitations when conducting business in Singapore.
+A properly structured Private Limited company enjoys tax efficiencies and few limitations when conducting business in Singapore.

 Once the company has been set up, the following documents will be issued: